Cadeo

-Cadeo (Piacentino: La Cadé or Cadé) is a town and comune (municipality) in the Province of Piacenza in the Italian region Emilia-Romagna, located about 130 km northwest of Bologna and about 14 km southeast of Piacenza.
+Cadeo (Piacentino: La Cadé or Cadé) is a town and comune (municipality) in the province of Piacenza, in the Italian region of Emilia-Romagna, located about 130 km northwest of Bologna and about 14 km southeast of Piacenza.
 It has about 5,600 inhabitants.
-The name is derived from Italian, meaning "House of God."
+The name is derived from Italian, meaning "House of God".
 This refers to a time when Cadeo was a stop-over for Christian pilgrims.
 The photo of the church accompanying this article is actually on the Via Emilia in Roveleto.

 Cadeo borders the following municipalities: Carpaneto Piacentino, Cortemaggiore, Fiorenzuola d'Arda, Pontenure.
 The Municipal Building for Cadeo is located in Roveleto, which is to the south-east on the Via Emilia.
 Roveleto is also the site of the closest railroad station to Cadeo.